-- Pose questions to investigate people, events, places and issues (ACHASSI052) - Draw simple conclusions based on analysis of information and data (ACHASSI058)
+- Develop questions to guide investigations about people, events, places and issues (AC9HS3S01) - Draw simple conclusions based on analysis of information and data (AC9HS3S02)

-What is the nature of the contribution made by different groups and individuals in the community?
-(ACHASSK062)
+• What is the nature of the contribution made by different groups and individuals in the community?
+(AC9HS3K01)

-- Pose questions to investigate people, events, places and issues (ACHASSI073) - Draw simple conclusions based on analysis of information and data (ACHASSI079)
+- Pose questions to investigate people, events, places and issues (AC9HS4S01) - Draw simple conclusions based on analysis of information and data (AC9HS4S02)

 - What was life like for Aboriginal and Torres Strait Islander Peoples before the arrival of the Europeans?
-(ACHASSK083) - What was the nature and consequence of contact between Aboriginal and Torres Strait Islander Peoples and early traders, explorers and settlers?
-(ACHASSK083)
+(AC9HS4K01) - What was the nature and consequence of contact between Aboriginal and Torres Strait Islander Peoples and early traders, explorers and settlers?
+(AC9HS4K01)

-- Develop appropriate questions to guide an inquiry about people, events, developments, places, systems and challenges (ACHASSI094) - Locate and collect relevant information and data from primary sources and secondary sources (ACHASSI095) - Examine primary sources and secondary sources to determine their origin and purpose (ACHASSI098) - Evaluate evidence to draw conclusions (ACHASSI101)
+- Develop appropriate questions to guide an inquiry about people, events, developments, places, systems and challenges (AC9HS5S01) - Locate and collect relevant information and data from primary sources and secondary sources (AC9HS5S02) - Examine primary sources and secondary sources to determine their origin and purpose (AC9HS5S03) - Evaluate evidence to draw conclusions (AC9HS5S04)

-- The impact of a significant development or event on an Australian colony (ACHASSK108) - The role that a significant individual or group played in shaping a colony (ACHASSK110)
+- The impact of a significant development or event on an Australian colony (AC9HS5K02) - The role that a significant individual or group played in shaping a colony (AC9HS5K03)

-- Develop appropriate questions to guide an inquiry about people, events, developments, places, systems and challenges (ACHASSI122) - Locate and collect relevant information and data from primary sources and secondary sources (ACHASSI123) - Examine primary sources and to secondary sources determine their origin and purpose (ACHASSI126) - Evaluate evidence to draw conclusions (ACHASSI129)
+- Develop appropriate questions to guide an inquiry about people, events, developments, places, systems and challenges (AC9HS6S01) - Locate and collect relevant information and data from primary sources and secondary sources (AC9HS6S02) - Examine primary sources and to secondary sources determine their origin and purpose (AC9HS6S04) - Evaluate evidence to draw conclusions (AC9HS605)

-- The contribution of individuals and groups to the development of Australian society since Federation (ACHASSK137) - Stories of groups of people who migrated to Australia since Federation (including from ONE country of the Asia region) and reasons they migrated (ACHASSK136)
+- The contribution of individuals and groups to the development of Australian society since Federation (AC9HS6K01) - Stories of groups of people who migrated to Australia since Federation and reasons they migrated (AC9HS6K02)

-- Use chronological sequencing to demonstrate the relationship between events and developments in different periods and places (ACHHS164) - Identify and locate relevant sources, using ICT and other methods (ACHHS168) - Identify the origin, purpose and context of primary and secondary sources (ACHHS169)
+- Develop and modify a range of historical questions about the past to inform historical inquiry (AC9HH9S01) - Identify and locate relevant sources and other methods (AC9HH9S02) - Identify the origin, purpose and context of primary and secondary sources (AC9HH9S03)

-- The extension of settlement, including the effects of contact (intended and unintended) between European settlers in Australia and Aboriginal and Torres Strait Islander Peoples (ACDSEH020) - Experiences of non-Europeans in Australia prior to the 1900s (such as the Japanese, Chinese, South Sea Islanders, Afghans) (ACDSEH089) - Experiences of slaves, convicts and free settlers upon departure, their journey abroad, and their reactions on arrival, including the Australian experience (ACDSEH083) - The short and long-term impacts of the movement of peoples during this period (ACDSEH085)
+- The extension of settlement, including the effects of contact (intended and unintended) between European settlers in Australia and Aboriginal and Torres Strait Islander Peoples (AC9HH9K0) - The key social, cultural, economic and political changes and their significance in the development of Australian society during the period (AC9HH9K02) - The causes and effects of European contact and extension of settlement, including their impact on the First Nations Peoples of Australia (AC9HHK03)